Home Compare HBAN.SW vs KKR

 Helvetia Baloise Holding vs KKR & Co: Which Stock Looks Stronger in 2026?

-Helvetia Baloise holds the cleaner structural position, with the lead spread across stability and growth.
-KKR does not offset that deficit through any equally strong structural edge elsewhere.
+Helvetia Baloise holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+KKR still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Helvetia Baloise holds the more constructive position.
 That puts structure and market broadly in agreement — Helvetia Baloise's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (HBAN.SW: STOXX 600, KKR: S&P 500).
+Peer scores are normalised within each company's primary universe (HBAN.SW: STOXX 600, KKR: Russell 1000).

 Trajectory Similarity